Simulation-Software-Engineering/Lecture-Material/organization/challenge_intro.md

 * Written in markdown
 * Submission via a merge request to (private) IPVS GitLab repo
 * Add links, instructions, ... should work like a compact summary for everybody in the end

----

-## TODOs for us

-Check software suggestions:

-* also criteria above!
-* (relatively) modern RSE infrastructure used, good role models
-* open for contributions, meaning there needs to be some statement or oral commitment
-* if we have personal contact, we could let them know that sth is coming and that they should treat students as normal academic contributions (maybe have time frame in mind)